l3m0nqu1z/Conn_scanner/README.md

 Debian-like OSs only. \
 Shows current connections and checks which Organization the IP addresses belong to.\
 Also counting connections per Organization. \
-Run script through `SUDO` and with argument as a searching item.
+Run the script with an argument as a searching item.

 There are items to search:
 - PID